 During the COVID-19 global pandemic, recruitment has moved to being a virtual process which is new for many hiring managers and new employees.
-The virtual recruitment processes that we have ran has been a great success, and to highlight this, we interviewed Rebecca Pollard, Senior Tax Manager at VIRTUS, who recruited Andrea De Bohun, Interim Senior Tax Manager, into her team.
-Rebecca and Andrea provide insight into the positive aspects and challenges that they both faced - from interviewing online to on-boarding remotely, and also gave their advice for others going through a similar process
+The virtual recruitment processes that we have ran have been a great success, and to highlight this, we interviewed Rebecca Pollard, Senior Tax Manager at VIRTUS, who recruited Andrea De Bohun, Interim Senior Tax Manager, into her team.
+Rebecca and Andrea provide insight into the positive aspects and challenges that they both faced – from interviewing online to onboarding remotely, and also gave their advice for others going through a similar process

 Hiring Manager, Rebecca Pollard | Senior Tax Manager

-The full interview process was undertaken via video calls – this is certainly the next best thing to a face-to-face interaction and much more revealing and informative than just an audio call for both parties.
-Perhaps some of the normal interview formality is removed, but its lovely to be able to get a little insight into people’s home lives including the normal day-to-day interruptions such as the postman arriving, dogs and pets causing nuisance and other family members coming in and out.
+The full interview process was undertaken via video calls – this is certainly the next best thing to face-to-face interaction and much more revealing and informative than just an audio call for both parties.
+Perhaps some of the normal interview formality is removed, but it’s lovely to be able to get a little insight into people’s home lives including the normal day-to-day interruptions such as the postman arriving, dogs and pets causing nuisance and other family members coming in and out.

 Induction sessions can be spread out and kept to time, we actually have a number of sites so holding these sessions remotely for a number of new starters at the same time has worked really well.